 Complex trait: A trait where variation between individuals is controlled by several or many genes and different environmental effects, potentially with interactions between these different effects.

+Dominance variance:

 Genetic architecture: The complete description of the genetic factors influencing trait variation, such as number of genetic loci, their effects, allele frequencies actions and interactions.

 Epistasis: Statistical interactions between loci in their impact on a trait such that the impact of a particular single locus genotype depends on the genotype at other loci.